 - Tap on “Restrict background data.”
 Depending on your device, you can also revoke and give permission to specific apps.

 While videos and gifs are an important part of the internet experience, you should be able to choose which videos and gifs play when you’re scrolling through a feed.
 Even just scrolling with auto-play on can load videos you never intended to watch in the background, consuming your precious data allocation.

 We have stressed the importance of staying connected to the internet, and that one of the best ways to do this is to reduce your data consumption.
 This can be done by managing a lot of the background operations that may consume your data without your knowledge, in addition to keeping yourself informed of your rate of consumption.
-With these in mind, you could quite possibly lower your data charges and even lower your overall consumption.
+With these in mind, you could quite tremendously lower your wireless data charges both locally and during international travel.

 Whether you’re an online business or a mobile user, if you need a cellular data eSIM with affordable mobile data monthly plans, send us at Celitech a message.
 We are the world’s first digital-only cellular data provider, and we’ve won awards for what we do for our partners and customers.